forestryio/forestry.io/hugo/content/docs/faqs/how-to-use-yaml-json-front-matter-w-hugo.md

 ---
-title: How to change the default Front Matter format to YAML or JSON with Hugo?
+title: How to use YAML or JSON for Front Matter with Hugo?
 weight: 2
 layout: single
 publishdate: 2019-01-15 04:00:00 +0000